 Island Park home prices are not only among the most expensive in Idaho, but Island Park real estate also consistently ranks among the most expensive in America.

 Island Park is a decidedly white-collar city, with fully 92.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Island Park is a city of sales and office workers, managers and service providers.
 There are especially a lot of people living in Island Park who work in sales jobs (38.18%), office and administrative support (11.82%) and food service (11.82%).

-Telecommuters are a relatively large percentage of the workforce: 11.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Island Park telecommute to their jobs.
+Overall, about 11.82% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle